KiraleTech/KiTools/README.rst

  python setup.py sdist bdist_wheel
  python -m pip install --upgrade ./dist/kitools*.whl

-- Or may do so directly if you wish
+- Or may do so directly if you wish.
 ::

  python -m pip install --upgrade .